twongCMU/AnomalyDetection/README.md

 To start the daemon:
 mvn clean; mvn tomcat:run

+# Running a test
+There are no self-contained tests as this code depends on an external packet database as well as Essence.
+The Python port attempts to address this issue using artifical data to validate correctness.
+However the generated data is not a realistic simulation.

+To perform a simple manual exercise, see the file docs/live_demo_outline_jan_2016

 # Python port
 As this code is proof-of-concept and do not yet know what kinds of Multispeak traffic to expect, the code